rotki/docs/usage-guides/historical-events.md

 - Event subtype (fee, spend, etc.)
 - Entry type (EVM event, ETH block event, etc.)
 - Counterparty address
-- Tx hash of a particular transaction that you want to check
+- Tx hash/signature of a particular transaction that you want to check
 - Index of an eth2 validator that you want to see events for
 - Show only customized events
 - Show entries with ignored assets